Info ticket

 Pitti Palace

-In the internal courtyard, on the right side after the cafeteria, is an accessible toilette.
+In the inner courtyard of the palace, on the right side, after the cafeteria, there is an accessible bathroom.

 Boboli Gardens